Saturday, July 11, 2026

 Shaanth Kodialam | Alumnus

 Kodialam was a News senior staff reporter and a Quad and Enterprise contributor.
 They were previously the 2022-2023 features and student life editor and a 2021-2022 News reporter for national news and higher education and features and student life beats.
-They were a fourth-year communication and geography student from the Bay Area, California.
+They were a communication and geography student from the Bay Area, California.

 Kodialam was a News senior staff reporter and a Quad and Enterprise contributor.
 They were previously the 2022-2023 features and student life editor and a 2021-2022 News reporter for national news and higher education and features and student life beats.
-They were a fourth-year communication and geography student from the Bay Area, California.
+They were a communication and geography student from the Bay Area, California.

 Featured Classifieds